noltron000/breakout-game/readme.md

 > ##### Created using this tutorial:
 > https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript

 This simple game will entertain as you move your paddle — pinging and ponging with reckless abandon and colorful delight!
-Wow, amazing!
+Wow, that's amazing!

 ## Instructions
 Use your Left and Right arrow keys to control the paddle.